lsrosa/kinematics_learning/learn/README.md

 Test the trained network

-        python3 fknet_learn.py --test
+        python3 fknet_learn.py --test --render

 It will compute the difference between the FKNet estimated end effector (EE) position and the real EE position from Reacher env

 The values of the errors are small (~ 0.01).
 Note this error is justified by the different model of Reacher wrt AbsReacher.

+        python3 fknet_learn.py -eval 100

+Evaluation of control in Reacher Env using FKNet